 Postgraduate Academic Studies

-A further key element is an extensive training in the methodology and didactics of their chosen subject.
+A further key element is an extensive training in the methodology and didactics of one's chosen subject.
 The course is a graduate course and is concluded with a Master´s Thesis written and presented in English.

 English Masters for Waldorf Teachers